 FT 508 Psychopathology and Family Systems.
 This course is a study of psychopathology and maladaptive behavior in the context of the family.
 Emphasis is placed upon developmental diagnosis and the diagnostic nomenclature of the current DSM.
+Offered only as an online course.
 Completion of or concurrent enrollment in FS500 and FS505 is recommended.
 (4 or 5 units)

 FT 514 Family Therapy.
 This course introduces an integrative approach to engaging in family therapy.
 Building on communication, structural, strategic, developmental, narrative, contextual, and brief models, this approach includes gender, culture, and spiritual dimensions when doing therapy with families.
-Prerequisite: FS500.
+Open to all students.

-FT 515 Marital Therapy.
-This course provides an overview of leading approaches to marital/couple treatment.
+FT 515 Marriage Therapy.
+This course provides an overview of leading approaches to marriage/couple treatment.
 The course addresses theories of marital interaction and approaches to clinical treatment.
 Assessment and treatment issues involving domestic violence are reviewed.

 FT 520 Child and Adolescent Therapy in Family Contexts.
 This course offers an introductory survey on issues related to the diagnosis and treatment of children and adolescents both in individual and family settings.
 Cognitive-behavioral and family therapy techniques for common childhood and adolescent issues such as depression, oppositional disorder, anxiety, abuse, eating disorders, substance abuse and suicide are explored.
 Prerequisite: FS500, FS505, FT508, and FT522.